yannickfrd/app-assia/README.md

 # Connection à la base démo
 https://demo.esperer95.app

+## Version 2.16.38-43 - 10/02/2021
+- Fix round problem with contribution;
+- Fix problem city name in pdf contribution;
+- Fix problem scroll position when error validation;
+- Edit ImportDatasHebergement (for other resources) and add one status to User;
+- Edit visibilty of history supports (hidden when pre-admission is failed);
+- Edit supportGroupEdit (required 'subService' field when the service have subservices);

 ## Version 2.16.35-37 - 09/02/2021
 - Edit SupportPersonExport (when multi accommodation date) and AccommodationExport (add 'Pole' field);